Social impact theory: Psychosocial law

-That is, some power (t) of the number of people (N) multiplied by the scaling constant (s) determines social impact.
-Latané applied this theory to previous studies on imitation and conformity as well as embarrassment.
+That is, the impact of social influence (I) is determined by the number of sources of social influence (N) raised to some power (t) and multiplied by a scaling constant (s).
+Latané verified this relationship by applying to previous studies on conformity and embarrassment.

-Solomon Asch's famous conformity experiments among college students challenged this psychosocial law by demonstrating that the presence of one or two sources of social influence had minimal effect.
-In contrast, a subsequent study by Gerard, Wilhelmy, and Conolley examined conformity in high school students, who were considered less resistant to conformity than college students.
-This study supported the psychosocial law, finding that the initial confederates had the most significant impact on conformity.
+Latané found mixed support applying this relation to research on conformity.Solomon Asch's famous conformity experiments among college students challenged this psychosocial law by demonstrating that the amount of social impact was not impacted by the number of sources after a certain point.
+In contrast, a subsequent study by Gerard, Wilhelmy, and Conolley examined conformity in high school students, who were considered more susceptible to social impact than college students.
+This study supported the psychosocial law, finding that the strength of social impact increased with the number of sources inline with the proposed equation.

-Latané further applied the psychosocial law to imitation, referencing a Milgram experiment in which varying numbers of confederates stood on a New York City street corner looking up at the sky.
-The results indicated that an increased number of confederates led to more passersby imitating the behavior, though the effect diminished as additional confederates were added.
+Latané further applied the psychosocial law to imitation, referencing an experiment in part conducted by Stanley Milgram in which varying numbers of confederates stood on a New York City street corner looking up at window on a nearby building.
+The results indicated that an increased number of confederates led to more passersby imitating the behavior, with the amount of increase reducing as additional confederates were added.
 Similarly, in a study on stage fright and embarrassment conducted by Latané and Harkins, the findings aligned with the psychosocial law, showing that an increase in audience size correlated with heightened anxiety, with the main impact occurring between no audience and a single audience member.